dsmsuite/dsmsuite.github.io/index.md

 # Why software dependencies matter

 Ideally, software can be easily modified, is understandable, reliable and reusable.
-In practice, this often remains an ideal and in the course of time the software becomes increasingly rigid, opaque and fragile.
+In practice, this often remains an ideal and over the course of time the software becomes increasingly rigid, opaque and fragile.

 An animated view of the evolution of the design of JUnit illustrates this ([source](http://edmundkirwan.com/general/junit.html)):